chuot/rdio-scanner/docs/config.md

             "disableAudioConversion": false,

             // (boolean) Emit beeps when clicking buttons
-            // Default value is true which is converted to Uniden style beeps
+            // Default value is 1 which is preset #1
-            // See KeypadBeeps section below for more details "keypadBeeps": true,
+            // See KeypadBeeps section below for more details "keypadBeeps": 1,

             // (number) Clear the database for audio files older than the specified number of days
             // Default value is 7
-            // Specifying a value of 0 will disable this feature "pruneDays": 7
+            // Specifying a value of 0 will disable this feature "pruneDays": 7,

             // (boolean | number) Turn off the screen backlight when it is inactive
             // You can specify the delay as a number of seconds
-            // Default value is true which the same as 5 seconds "useDimmer": true
+            // Default value is true which the same as 5 seconds "useDimmer": true,

             // (boolean) Also toggle talkgroups based on their group assignment
             // Default value is true
             // See Systems section below for more details on groups "useGroup": true

-            // (boolean) Show the activity led
-            // Default value is true
-            "useLed": true
         }

         // (object[]) Systems definitions